Natanan-Tirasukvongsa/FRA502-service-robot-navigation/README.md

 speech_recognition.UnknowValueError
 ~~~
 *note*
-1. there are 4 room such as living room, kitchen, toilet and bedroom
+1. there are 4 rooms such as living room, kitchen, toilet and bedroom
 2. you must pronouce clearly

 ## problems